SameerShelarr/toodo-backend/README.md

    cd toodo-backend
    ```
 2. Open the project in your IDE (IntelliJ IDEA recommended).
+3. Run the `ToodoApplication` main class once using the gutter/run button so IntelliJ generates a run configuration (the first run may fail while variables are unset).
-3. Configure environment variables in **Run/Debug Configurations → Environment variables**:
+4. In **Run/Debug Configurations → Environment variables**, add:
    - `MONGODB_CONNECTION_STRING`: a full MongoDB connection URI (e.g. `mongodb://localhost:27017/toodo`).
-   - `JWT_SECRET_BASE_64`: Base64-encoded string (you can add any string after encoding it with base64) at least 256 bits when decoded (e.g. generate with `openssl rand -base64 32`).
+   - `JWT_SECRET_BASE_64`: Base64-encoded string at least 256 bits when decoded (e.g. generate with `openssl rand -base64 32`).

 ### Running the Application
-- From your IDE: run the `ToodoApplication` main class.
+- From your IDE: run the `ToodoApplication` configuration after setting the environment variables.

 The service starts on `http://localhost:8080` by default.